The Arf-Kervaire invariant of framed manifolds as an obstruction to embeddability: Cobordism group of immersions and the Arf--Kervaire invariant of stably framed manifolds

 Take the map $S^{4l+2+k} \to M(N^{4l+2}_+)$, defined by the Pontryagin--Thom construction.
-Obviously, the map fulfills the conditions of Theorem 1.4 [Br], hence a quadratic form $q: H \to \Z/2$, associated with the form $b$, can be defined.
-Define the $Arf$-invariant $Arf(H,q)$ as the equivalence class of $q$ in the Witt group of quadratic forms [Br1, Sect.
-4].
-It turns out that $Arf(H,q)$ is an invariant of the regular cobordism class of the immersion $f$.
+Obviously, the map fulfills the conditions of (Browder, 1969; Theorem 1.4), hence a quadratic form $q: H \to \Z/2$, associated with the form $b$, can be defined.
+Define the Arf-invariant $Arf(H,q)$ as the equivalence class of $q$ in the Witt group of quadratic forms (Browder, 1972; Sect.
+4).
+It turns out that $Arf(H,q)$ is an invariant of the regular cobordism class of immersion $f$.
 It is said to be the Arf--Kervaire invariant of $f$.
-Hence, by the Wells theorem, that invariant defines a homomorfism of groups
+Hence, by the Wells theorem, this invariant defines a homomorphism of groups $ \Theta: \Imm^{fr}(4l+2,1) \longrightarrow \Z/2,$ see (Browder, 1969; Sect.
+6) and (Kervaire and Milnor, 1963; Sect.
+8).